Parallel approximation of min-max problems: Rounding theorem for a relaxed min-max problem

-In this subsection we prove a technical lemma and its corollary that appeared in the proof of Theorem \ref{thm:lambda}.
-Given any states $\rho_1,\dots,\rho_a$, this lemma asserts that these states can be ``rounded'' to valid transcript states $\rho_1',\dots,\rho_a'$ in such a way that the distance between the final states $\rho_a$ and $\rho_a'$ is bounded by a function of the extent to which $\rho_1,\dots,\rho_a$ violate the consistency condition of Proposition \ref{prop:consistency}.
-The proof of this lemma is interesting because it provides a nontrivial application of the Bures angle.
+We now prove Lemma \ref{cor:angle-bound}, the statement of which appeared in the proof of Theorem \ref{thm:lambda}.
+Given any states $\rho_1,\dots,\rho_k$ this lemma asserts that these states can be ``rounded'' to an element $(\rho_1',\dots,\rho_k')\in\bA$ in such a way that the distance between the final states $\rho_k$ and $\rho_k'$ is bounded by a function of the extent to which $(\rho_1,\dots,\rho_k)$ violate the conditions required for membership in $\bA$.
+Let us re-state Lemma \ref{cor:angle-bound} in terms of the Bures angle.